How to Safely Thaw Frozen Pipes: Step-by-Step Guide & Prevention

 Is it safe to thaw pipes yourself, or should I always call a plumber?

 Thawing accessible, exposed pipes with a hair dryer, heating pad, or warm towels is generally safe for most homeowners when done correctly.
 However, you should always call a plumber if the frozen pipe is behind a wall, underground, or in a crawl space; if you notice any cracks or leaks; or if DIY thawing hasn't worked after several hours.
-Attempting to access hidden pipes without professional tools can cause additional damage and may void your homeowner's insurance coverage.
+Professional thawing typically costs about $100 (with a range of $75 to $150), while attempting to access hidden pipes without professional tools can cause additional damage and may complicate your homeowners insurance claim.

-Most standard homeowners insurance policies do cover damage caused by a sudden pipe burst from freezing, including water damage repair and pipe replacement — but coverage typically requires that you took reasonable steps to prevent the freeze (like maintaining heat in the home).
-Gradual leaks or negligence, such as leaving the heat off during a known cold snap, may not be covered.
-Always review your policy and document all damage with photos immediately after an incident.
+Most standard homeowners insurance policies do cover damage caused by a sudden and accidental pipe burst from freezing, and State Farm's 2024 through June 2025 data shows average claim payouts now exceed $30,000.
+However, coverage typically requires you took reasonable steps to prevent the freeze, such as maintaining heat at 55°F or higher and shutting off the water in vacant homes.
+Gradual leaks, wear and tear, or negligence (like leaving the heat off during a known cold snap) are usually not covered, and the policy generally pays for water damage but not the pipe replacement itself.
 Learn more about burst pipe repair costs and insurance to understand what you may owe out of pocket.

 Find Trusted & Licensed Plumbers in Ohio